rockeek/DroidDucky/README.md

 ## Usage
 In order to use *DroidDucky* you have to have some kind of Android terminal emulator application.
 Lots of them can be found on the [Play Store](https://play.google.com/store/search?q=terminal%20emulator) (both free and paid).
 I’m currently using *JuiceSSH*, and I can recommend it.
 Also, you'll have to have a custom kernel with [android-keyboard-gadget](https://github.com/pelya/android-keyboard-gadget) support.

 Syntax is quite simple.
-Just run droidducky.sh with payload file name as the first argument.
+Just run droidducky.sh with payload file name as the last argument.
+You can specify the keyboard layout option with -k, for example a french layout *fr*.
+By default is *us*.
 Make sure that droidducky.sh has execution permission.

-    bash droidducky.sh payload.dd
+    bash droidducky.sh -k fr payload.duck

 ## Example
 You can try the payload code below.